ballerina-platform/module-ballerina-url/url-ballerina/Package.md

 The Ballerina URL module facilitates APIs to encode and decode a URL or part of a URL.

-For more information go to [The URL Module](https://docs.central.ballerina.io/ballerina/url/latest).

 ### Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina